cosmos/sdk-tutorials/hands-on-exercise/3-cosmjs-adv/5-server-side.md

 Nicely formatted `EndBlock` events are still missing from CosmJS, so these require a little extra work:

-1. To get a block's `EndBlock` events, you need to ask for the block information from a Tendermint client.
+1. To get a block's `EndBlock` events, you need to ask for the block information from a CometBFT client.
 This client is a [`private` field](https://github.com/cosmos/cosmjs/blob/902f21b/packages%2Fstargate%2Fsrc%2Fstargateclient.ts#L140) of `StargateClient`.
 2. The function to call is [`blockResults`](https://github.com/cosmos/cosmjs/blob/5ee3f82/packages/tendermint-rpc/src/tendermint34/tendermint34client.ts#L88).
 3. It returns a [`BlockResultsResponse`](https://github.com/cosmos/cosmjs/blob/ca969f2/packages/tendermint-rpc/src/tendermint34/responses.ts#L55), of which `endBlockEvents: Event` is of interest.
 4. This [`Event`](https://github.com/cosmos/cosmjs/blob/ca969f2/packages/tendermint-rpc/src/tendermint34/responses.ts#L182) type has `attributes: Attribute[]` of interest.